ddinan/more-models/README.md

 - [Commands and usage](https://github.com/VenkSociety/More-Models/wiki/Commands)
 - [List of models](https://github.com/VenkSociety/More-Models/wiki/Models)

-<p align="center">The More Models plugin is in no way affiliated with Mojang AB, ClassiCube or ClassicalSharp.</p>
+<p align="center">The More Models plugin is in no way affiliated with Mojang AB or ClassiCube.</p>